emreerkoca/emreerkocanet/content/post/mutationObserverAndEvent.md

 }, 4000);
 {{< /highlight >}}

-I used setTimeout for wait 4000 milliseconds.
+I used setTimeout to wait for 4000 milliseconds.
 Because we want to detect DOM changes.
 It'll trigger after 4000 milliseconds.
 You can review MutationObserver sample codes from here:

 {{< highlight js >}}
 //Your target element